Vinhhjk/loyal_customers_detector/README.md

 The system detects customers, recognizes if they are returning visitors, estimates their age and gender, and logs their visits in an **SQLite database** for customer tracking and analytics.

+We aim to optimize membership management and personalized marketing for supermarkets in Vietnam — a concept that has not yet been fully utilized in the local retail industry.
+Our solution leverages surveillance camera feeds to track and recognize customers, automatically detecting their age and gender using AI.
+By combining this demographic information with purchase data from receipts, we can recommend and deliver personalized promotions tailored to each customer group, encouraging repeat purchases and enhancing customer loyalty.

+Unfortunately, due to challenges in finding a supermarket willing to partner with us, we were unable to fully integrate this system into a real-world store environment.
+However, we strongly believe that this idea has the potential to become a powerful tool for supermarkets in the future, helping them better understand their customers and offer more relevant promotions.

 ---

 ## 📂 Folder Structure